crossplane/crossplane/design/one-pager-stacks-security-isolation.md

 * The user creates a `StackInstall` and specifies the WordPress stack
 * All CRDs defined by the WordPress stack will be installed into the cluster (remember that CRDs themselves are always cluster scoped).
  In the case of WordPress, a single CRD is installed that represents a WordPress application instance, `WordPressInstance`.
+All CRDs will be labeled `crossplane.io/scope: namespace` and `namespace.crossplane.io/{namespace-name}: "true"` where namespace-name is the actual namespace the stack was installed into.
-* A `Role` will be created in the target namespace that includes the RBAC rules for the [allowed core Kubernetes kinds](#allowed-resource-access), the stack's owned CRDs, and the CRDs that it depends on.
+* A `ClusterRole` for the controller that we will denote as a system `ClusterRole` that includes the RBAC rules for the [allowed core Kubernetes kinds](#allowed-resource-access), the stack's owned CRDs, and the CRDs that it depends on.
+This system role is in contrast to the admin, view, and edit roles, which only provide access to the installed CRDs of a stack.
-Because this is a `Role`, this only grants the given permissions to namespaced resources in the target namespace.
+* `ClusterRoles` for admin, edit, and view will be created in the cluster scope for the stacks owned CRDs.
 * A `ServiceAccount` is created in the namespace that the stack's controller will be running that will serve as the runtime identity of the controller.
-* A `RoleBinding` is created in the target namespace to bind the namespaced `Role` and the namespaced `ServiceAccount`.
+* A namespaced `RoleBinding` is created in the target namespace to bind to the system `ClusterRole` and the namespaced `ServiceAccount`.
 * A `Deployment` is created in the same namespace as the stack and it is expected to launch and manage the pod that hosts the WordPress controller.

 ### Architecture Diagram - Namespace Stack